-The following are titles and sections of Louisiana State Law which most clearly coincide with the federal definitions of Domestic Violence, Dating Violence, Sexual Assault, and Stalking as published in the Clery Act.
+The university is required to include in this ASR the definitions of the terms "dating violence," "domestic violence," "sexual assault," "stalking" and "consent" under Louisiana law, each of which is discussed below.
+The following are titles and sections of Louisiana State Law which most clearly coincide with the federal definitions of Domestic Violence, Dating Violence, Sexual Assault and Stalking as published in the Clery Act.
 The list is not exclusive or comprehensive, as circumstances involved with other crimes may also meet the Clery Act definitions.
 In situations where the state law definitions vary from those of the Clery Act, the specific circumstances of the incident are taken into account and compared to the Clery Act definitions to determine if the incident should be carried as a statistic for reporting purposes in this document.

-The complete legal definitions of Louisiana Statutes with all subparts are publicly available on the Louisiana State Legislature website at the following address: http://legis.la.gov/legis/Home.aspx
+The complete legal definitions of Louisiana Statutes with all subparts are publicly available on the Louisiana State Legislature website at the following address: https://legis.la.gov/legis/LawSearch.aspx.